MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## About the airline data set

 *AirlineDemoSmall.csv* is the data set used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
-The *AirlineDemoSmall.csv* file contains three columns of data: two numeric columns, *ArrDelay* and *CRSDepTime*, and a column of strings, *DayOfWeek*.
+The *AirlineDemoSmall.csv* file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*.
 There are a total of 600,000 rows in the data file.

 ## Check the working directory

 This tutorial generates an XDF file.
-By default, RevoScaleR uses the *working directory* to store the file.
+By default, RevoScaleR uses the *working directory* to store files.
 Depending on your environment, you might not have permission to this directory.
-Use the following open source R command to return the working directory:
+Use the following open source R command to learn the working directory location:

     getwd()

 If the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to this location.
 To change the directory location, use either one of these approaches:

 + Run `setwd("/Users/TEMP")` to change the working directory to a temp directory.
-+ Include a fully-qualified path whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).
++ Specify a fully-qualified path whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).

 Windows users, please notice the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.

 ## Simple import

 As a first step, let's do a preliminary import using source data and an *outFile*.
-Once the data source object exists, we can examine metadata that could lead to further transformations.
+Once the data source object exists, we can examine metadata that could lead to further transformations on successive imports.

 The following commands specify a source .csv file, create an .xdf file, and return an object (airXdfData) representing the data source.